 OK, let's talk about the benefits of good communication.
 Research shows that patients who ask questions or raise concerns are more involved in their care.
-We can probably imagine some of the benefits to us as dialysis professionals in using good communication with our patients.
+You can probably imagine some of the benefits dialysis professionals experience when practicing good communication with their patients.
 I've posted a few on the flip chart.
-Some of the benefits of using these methods of good communication might include:
+Some of the benefits of using methods of good communication might include:

-More confidence in responding to patients
+- More confidence in responding to patients

-Less time dealing with disruptions (if they are prevented in the first place)
+- Less time dealing with disruptions (if preventive measures have already been put into place)

-Increased patient/customer satisfaction
+- Increased patient/customer satisfaction

-So how do you think our patients would benefit when we use good communication with them?
+So how do you think good communication would benefit our patients?
 I'll post your answers on the flip chart.